Ah leg day, you know you should do it yet the temptation to skip it is so great.

-Often the reason you avoid squats is because heavy squats are hard and scary.
+Often the reason you avoid squats is that heavy squats are hard and scary.
 You find yourself with the bar on your shoulders sure that it’ll crush you at any minute, you psyche yourself out by think about it too much and end up bottling the lift.
 How do you remove some of this fear and squat to the best of your ability?

-Set up in a squat rack with safety bars or if this isn’t possible then get yourself a competent spotter who can help you if you need it.
+Set up on a squat rack with safety bars or if this isn’t possible then get yourself a competent spotter who can help you if you need it.
 By setting up in a rack with safety bars you give yourself the confidence that if for whatever reason you miss the lift you won’t be crush by the bar like a coke can in a strong man’s hand.

 Spread The Floor

-If you want to avoid knee injury when squatting then you need to make sure your knees do not collapse inwards as you squat.
+@@If you want to avoid knee injury when squatting then you need to make sure your knees do not collapse inwards as you squat.@@@

-In order to help you do this, think of trying to ‘spread the floor’ with your feet as you descent into your squat.
+In order to help you do this, think of trying to ‘spread the floor’ with your feet as you descend into your squat.
 Try to imagine you’re trying to spread the floor with your feet whilst simultaneously pushing the knees out to prevent them from collapsing inwards and ensuring they continue to track in line with your feet.

 This is a fantastic coaching cue to help prevent your knees from caving in and causing injury.